 \subsection{Verifying the legality of the cast ballots}

 Voters may attempt to cheat by submitting illegal ballots in order to help their preferred candidate.
 For example, a dishonest voter may send the talliers shares of the matrix $cQ$, where $Q$ is his true ballot matrix and $c$ is an ``inflating factor" greater than 1.
-If such a cheating attempt remains undetected, that voter manages to multiply his vote by a factor of $c$.
-The shares of the illegal ``inflated" matrix are indistinguishable from the shares of the legal ballot matrix (unless, of course, a majority of $D'$ talliers collude and recover the ballot --- a scenario that is impossible under our assumption that the talliers have an honest majority).
+If such a cheating attempt remains undetected, then that voter would manage to multiply his vote by a factor of $c$.
+The shares of the illegal ``inflated" matrix are indistinguishable from the shares of the legal ballot matrix (unless, of course, a majority of $D'$ talliers collude and recover the ballot $-$ a scenario that is impossible under our assumption that the talliers have an honest majority).
 Hence, it is necessary to devise a mechanism that would enable the talliers to check that the shares they received from each of the voters correspond to a legal ballot matrix, without actually recovering that matrix.

 Malicious voters can sabotage the elections also in other manners.
 For example, a voter may create a legal ballot matrix $Q$ and then alter the sign of some of the $\pm 1$ entries in the shared upper triangle $\Gamma(Q)$, so that the resulting matrix no longer corresponds to an ordering of the candidates.
 Even though such a manipulated matrix cannot serve a dishonest voter in an attempt to help a specific candidate, it still must be detected and discarded.
 Failing to detect the illegality of such a ballot may result in an aggregated matrix $P$ that differs from the aggregated matrix $P'$ that corresponds to the case in which that ballot is rejected.
-In such an unfortunate case, it is possible that the set of winners that $P$ would dictate differs from that which $P'$ dictates.
+In such a case, the set of winners that $P$ would determine may differ from that which $P'$ determines.
 In summary, it is essential to validate each of the cast ballots in order to prevent any undesirable sabotaging of the elections.